Understanding LLM Architecture and GPU Utilization Strategies for AI Masters

 The vLLM service will be hosted on Runpod, but

-Therefore, please check if the following environment requirements are met!
+Therefore, please check if your environment meets the requirements below!

 Runpod and Colab are used as the primary practice environments, but